Creative Arts with Music Production BA (Hons) Top-up

 This course provides a programme of specialist learning, with a strong emphasis on developing mastery of advanced practical techniques alongside the implementation of higher level academic skills in a dedicated music technology environment.

-It is designed as a top-up to the college’s Foundation Degree in Sound & Music Technology and builds on the skills developed at Levels 4 and 5.
+It is designed as a top-up to the University Centre’s Foundation Degree in Creative Arts with Music Production and builds on the skills developed at Levels 4 and 5.
 It is also suitable for those completing a comparable Level 5 qualification elsewhere and practitioners who have relevant work experience but wish to strengthen their qualification profile and employability.

-Students will be expected to undertake higher level research within their specific area of interest, as well as developing a strong portfolio of practical work to showcase their studio and production skills.
+You will be expected to undertake higher level research within a specific area of interest, as well as developing a strong portfolio of practical work to showcase your studio and production skills.

 Content will be delivered in a variety of formats including, but not limited to; lectures, seminars, group discussions, practical workshops, self-directed projects, independent study and distance learning using a virtual learning environment (VLE).

 Course Leader: Jim Wheatley cut his teeth as a vinyl DJ, and now works hard pushing a live act based around innovative software instruments and hardware controllers, whilst still dedicating much of his time to his first musical passion as a mix engineer.
 He has experience in the areas of World Music, sound engineering, production, mixing and music theory, having taught each of these disciplines for several years.
 Before starting teaching he worked for almost ten years in the creative industries, producing podcasts for an award-winning counter-culture magazine and producing music and sound design for a Nottingham-based production company.

 Entry Requirements & Interview Process